ManhTrinhNguyen/Kubernetes-Practice/Kubernetes-Java-App-Practice/README.md

   - Step 3 : Choose name -> Choose Region -> Choose 3 Shared CPU

-  - Step 4 : Connect kubectl to LKE so I can talk to my Cluster in my Local Machine `KUBECONFIG=java-app-cluster-config.yaml`
+  - Step 4 : Connect kubectl to LKE so I can talk to my Cluster in my Local Machine `export KUBECONFIG=java-app-cluster-config.yaml`

       - java-app-cluster-config.yaml : Provided by Linode in the UI

+  - Now I have Cluster running and I can talk to it via my Local Machine by using `kubectl` CLI